ernstleierzopf/ncid/README.md

 # cann

-A neuronal network to detect and analyse ciphers from historical texts.
+A neural network to detect and analyze ciphers from historical texts.

-# CANN - Crypto Analysis with Neural Networks
+# CANN - CryptAnalysis with Neural Networks

 This project contains code for the detection and classification of ciphers to classical algorithms by using a neuronal network.
-In Future other parts of the crypto analysis will be implemented.
+In Future other parts of the cryptanalysis will be implemented.

 # Installation